New Jersey Travel Guide: Jersey Shore, Cape May, Boardwalks, Food, and Planning Tips

 Expect Traffic and Tolls

 New Jersey is compact, but traffic can be real, especially near the shore, New York-area crossings, and peak summer weekends.
-Tolls are common, so E-ZPass can make driving easier.
+Tolls are common, so E-ZPass or a clear toll plan can make driving easier.

 Use New Jersey for City Access